 But then it makes me a bit sad because no-one wants a Christmas Family Traditions poster maker after Christmas so it just sits there for 11 months of the year with only a few people having a play with it.
 At the start of the year, I vowed to change that and was going to share an idea a month for something you could do with the poster maker – that totally didn’t happen, did it?

-I’ve done a couple (I think) but as with most things in my life this year, I’ve decided I’m going to end the year on a high so I have three months left to share an idea a month.
+I’ve done a couple (I think) but as with most things in my life this year, I haven’t really done what I set out to do as things happened that changed my plans.
+But… I’ve decided I’m going to end the year on a high so I have three months left to share an idea a month.
 December will pretty much sort itself and I have an idea for November but for this month, I thought we could go all Autumn themed with an Autumn Family Favourites poster.

 The poster maker is super easy to use – choose your colour scheme from the combinations available and then add your words into the boxes below.
 You need to be choosing short sentences with most around four or five words but with a couple of shorter ones to help the text size vary as it does in my poster – I reckon about 15 lines is an ideal size for an A4 poster size.
 When you’ve done that, just click on download poster and you’re good to go!